 Training staff.

-Collaborate with the Agency to develop and implement written plans for the Contractor's response to disasters and other emergency situations that are consistent with federal, State, and local guidelines.
+Collaborate with the Agency to develop and implement written plans for the Contractor's response to disasters and other emergency situations that are consistent with State, federal, and local guidelines.

 Collaborate with the Agency to review and make recommendations regarding implementation of Evidence-Based Practices, beginning in the first year of the Contract or at the point-in-time specified by the Agency.